hluk/CopyQ/docs/faq.rst

 If you're getting ``copyq: command not found`` or similar error, it means that ``copyq`` executable cannot be found by the shell or a language interpreter.

-This usually happens if directory with the executable is not listed in ``PATH`` environment variable.
+This usually happens if the executable's directory is not in the ``PATH`` environmental variable.

-If this happens when running from withing command, e.g.
+If this happens when running from within the command, e.g.

 .. code-block:: bash